Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Numerical experiments

-\paragraph{Evolution of Span Profile}
+\paragraph{Evolution of Span Profile.}

-The first experiment visualizes the span profile of the signal w.r.t. the learned spectrum at various stages in the OP-GF process with $D=0$.
+The first experiment visualizes the span profile of the signal w.r.t. the learned spectrum at various stages in the OP-GF process with $D=0$ (i.e., \Cref{ode} without $b_j$).
 Given a sample, we approximate the gradient flow in \Cref{ode} by discrete-time gradient descent and obtain the solution $\{(a_j(t), \beta_j(t))_{t\geq 0}: j\in [d]\}$.
 The trained eigenvalue sequence $\tilde\L(t)$ at time $t$ is given by $\tilde\lambda_j(t) = a_j^2(t)$ for $j\in [d]$.
-Here we focus on time points before the optimal stopping time.
+We focus on time points before the optimal stopping time.

 Figure~\ref{fig:span_profile_evolution} illustrates the evolution of the span profile w.r.t. the learned spectrum for different training times $t$ and various values of $q$.
 When $q = 1$ (Top-Left panel), the span profiles at different training times $t$ are nearly identical.
 This is because the initial spectrum already aligns perfectly with the signal and there is no room for improvement.
-For $q>1$ (Top-Right, Bottom-Left, Bottom-Right panels), we observe that as the training time $t$ increases $0$ to $80$, the span profile shifts downwards.
+For $q>1$ (Top-Right, Bottom-Left, Bottom-Right panels), we observe that as the training time $t$ increases from $0$ to $80$, the span profile shifts downwards.
 This suggests that the training process refines the alignment between the spectrum and the signal.
 In addition, the reduction in the span profile is more significant for $q=3$ compared to $q=1.5$, because $q=3$ corresponds to a greater initial misalignment between the signal and the spectrum, rendering the improvement from OP-GF more substantial.

-\paragraph{Evolution of ESD and Estimation Error of PC Estimators} We next empirically investigate the evolution of the ESD $d^{\dagger}$ and the estimation error as well as the impact of layers $D$.
-At any time $t$, we compute the ESD $d^{\dagger}(t)$ based on the learned eigenvalue sequence $\tilde\L(t)$ $\tilde\L(t)$ and also the PC estimate $\widehat{\bm{\theta}}(t)$ based on $\tilde\L(t)$, with number of components determined by $d^{\dagger}(t)$. \Cref{prop:kpcr-bound,thm:minimax-finite} suggest that the PC estimator tuned by the ESD can achieve the minimax risk rate, so we expect $\widehat{\bm{\theta}}(t)$ to perform well.
+\paragraph{Evolution of ESD and Estimation Error of PC Estimators.} We next empirically investigate the evolution of the ESD $d^{\dagger}$ and the estimation error as well as the impact of the number of layers $D$.
+At any time $t$, we compute the ESD $d^{\dagger}(t)$ based on the learned eigenvalue sequence $\tilde\L(t)$ and also the oracle--tuned PC estimate $\widehat{\bm{\theta}}(t)$ based on $\tilde\L(t)$, with the number of components determined by $d^{\dagger}(t)$. \Cref{prop:kpcr-bound,thm:minimax-finite} suggest that the PC estimator tuned by the ESD can achieve the minimax risk rate, so we expect $\widehat{\bm{\theta}}(t)$ to perform well.